 To conduct mineral titles business, you need the following:

 - BCeID (BC electronic identification) registration.

-- Access to a computer and the internet using Internet Explorer 6.0 or higher.
+- Access to a computer and the internet using a current internet browser (Internet Explorer, Google Chrome, Mozilla Firefox).

 - An email address.